Great Observatories program: Synergies

 Ultraviolet studies with Hubble also reveal the temporal states of high-energy objects.
 X-rays and gamma rays are harder to detect with current technologies than visible and ultraviolet.
 Therefore, Chandra and Compton needed long integration times to gather enough photons.
 However, objects which shine in X-rays and gamma rays can be small, and can vary on timescales of minutes or seconds.
-Such objects then call for followup with Hubble or the Rossi X-ray Timing Explorer, which can measure details in angular seconds or fractions of a second, due to different designs.
+Such objects then call for follow-up with Hubble or the Rossi X-ray Timing Explorer, which can measure details in angular seconds or fractions of a second, due to different designs.
 Rossi's last full year of operation was 2011.

 The ability of Spitzer to see through dust and thick gases is good for galactic nuclei observations.
 Massive objects at the hearts of galaxies shine in X-rays, gamma rays, and radio waves, but infrared studies into these clouded regions can reveal the number and positions of objects.

 Hubble, meanwhile, has neither the field of view nor the available time to study all interesting objects.
 Worthwhile targets are often found with ground telescopes, which are cheaper, or with smaller space observatories, which are sometimes expressly designed to cover large areas of the sky.
 Also, the other three Great Observatories have found interesting new objects, which merit diversion of Hubble.

 One example of observatory synergy is Solar System and asteroid studies.
 Small bodies, such as small moons and asteroids, are too small and/or distant to be directly resolved even by Hubble; their image appears as a diffraction pattern determined by brightness, not size.
 However, the minimum size can be deduced by Hubble through knowledge of the body's albedo.
 The maximum size can be determined by Spitzer through knowledge of the body's temperature, which is largely known from its orbit.
 Thus, the body's true size is bracketed.
 Further spectroscopy by Spitzer can determine the chemical composition of the object's surface, which limits its possible albedos, and therefore sharpens the low size estimate.

 At the opposite end of the cosmic distance ladder, observations made with Hubble, Spitzer and Chandra have been combined in the Great Observatories Origins Deep Survey to yield a multi-wavelength picture of galaxy formation and evolution in the early Universe.